Key takeaways:

 How much to charge for office cleaning

-For professional cleaning at an office building, you can charge:
+For professional cleaning at an office building, you could charge:

 How much to charge for janitorial service